John N. Quiring, PhD

 Jason earned his Masters of Science in Statistics from Western Michigan University.

-Dr. Lori Davis joined QST in 2016 as Associate Director of Biostatistical Consulting.
+Dr. Lori Davis joined QST in 2016 as Associate Director of Biostatistical Consulting, and as of January, 2019, acts as Director of Biostatistical Consulting.
 Lori is responsible for biostatistical methodology and development for handling complex statistically focused challenges within clinical trial design, execution and reporting.
 Lori provides input on clinical trial design, randomization designs and strategy, statistical method design and recommendations, interpretation of statistical results, simulation and modeling and strategic regulatory consultation.
 Lori is also responsible for representing the company at client, scientific, regulatory and industry meetings.

 Building on a framework of broad experience in the industry and strong communication skills allows for the highly effective application of her statistical knowledge and expertise.
 In prior positions, Lori has lead teams toward delivery of high quality results, served on many DMCs, acted as unblinded statistician for numerous complex interim analyses, and steered clients on paths toward successful trial execution.
 She has also contributed to the development and implementation of an introductory course for statisticians on Adaptive Design and presented at several conferences.
 Lori has numerous publications in a variety of peer-reviewed journals.
 Her experience spans many therapeutic areas including dermatology, oncology, infectious disease / vaccines, cardiology, autoimmune disorders, endocrinology, hematology, musculoskeletal pain and neurology.
 Lori particularly enjoys developing cooperative and constructive mutually beneficial long term relationships with clients and bringing development programs and products through to success.